flywheel-apps/GRP-14/README.md

 "Acquisitions" tab will be next to the Subject view button:
 ![Acquisitions is selected](/images/AcquisitionsSelected.png)

 You will know you are running at the subject level when you see the "Subject" tab next to the Subject view button.
-Here, the subject "126_S_1221" was selected and is highlighted in light blue.:
+Here, the subject "126_S_1221" was selected and is highlighted in light blue:
 ![Subject is selected](/images/SubjectSelected.png)

-Once a subject has been selected, click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear.
+Once a subject has been selected, click on the "Analyses" tab to find the "Run Analysis Gear" button that will launch the gear:
 ![Analyses is selected](/images/AnalysesSelected.png)
 Note that the "Subject" tab is still next to the Subject view button instead of the "Acquisitions" tab, which is now missing.